TRT Global - Splintered Sudan: Why a parallel government is worse than a deadlocked war

 As Idris notes, this has become as much a fratricidal fight as it is a war of attrition.
 "Essentially, they are now fighting for tiny bits of land because of the stalemate," he tells TRT Afrika.

-The military deadlock is most visible in Al Fasher, which has endured more than a year under paramilitary siege.
+The military deadlock is most visible in El-Fasher, which has endured more than a year under paramilitary siege.

 Satellite imagery from Yale University's Humanitarian Research Lab reveals how the RSF has constructed earth barriers spanning over 31km, encircling the city and trapping its population.